mrjulien44/hacs-heitzfit4/README.md

 Copy the `heitzfit4` folder from latest release to the `custom_components` folder in your `config` folder.

+## Goal

+The heitzfit4 integration is used to get your planning and booked activities from your sport center .
 ## Configuration

 Click on the following button: